-- (1) As described in the "Compensation Discussion and Analysis" and under the Summary Compensation Table, the equity awards for each of 2017 and 2018 annual performance were granted in the first quarter of the following year. - (2) The amounts shown in the threshold, target and maximum columns reflect the minimum, target and maximum amounts payable, respectively, under our 2018 annual cash incentive program, which is described above in the "Compensation Discussion and Analysis" under the heading "Short-Term Incentives-2018 Annual Incentive Program."
+- (1) As described in the "Compensation Discussion and Analysis" and under the Summary Compensation Table, the equity awards for each of 2017, 2018 and 2019 annual performance were granted in the first quarter of the following year. - (2) The amounts shown in the threshold, target and maximum columns reflect the minimum, target and maximum amounts payable, respectively, under our 2019 AIP, which is described above in the "Compensation Discussion and Analysis" under the heading "Short-Term Incentives-2019 Annual Incentive Program."
 The actual amounts paid to each NEO can be found above in the Summary Compensation Table under the column entitled Non-Equity Incentive Plan Compensation. - (3) The amounts shown in the threshold, target and maximum columns reflect the minimum, target and maximum potential future payout range for equity awards granted with performance-based vesting milestones. - (4) The grant date fair value, computed in accordance with FASB ASC Topic 718, represents the value of stock options granted during the year.
 In accordance with SEC rules, the grant date fair value to be reported for performance-based equity awards in the Grant Date Fair Value of Stock and Option Awards column is calculated based on the probable outcome of the performance condition(s) as of the grant date.
-The amounts reported in the 2018 Grants of Plan-Based Awards table for the time- based stock option awards reflect our accounting expense, excluding the effect of estimated forfeitures, and may not represent the amounts our NEOs will actually realize from the awards.
-Whether, and to what extent, a NEO realizes value will depend on our actual operating performance, stock price fluctuations and the NEO's continued employment. - (5) The time-based portion of the option awards vest as to 25% of the shares on the first anniversary of the grant date and as to the remaining shares ratably at the end of each three-month period thereafter over the following thirty-three months, assuming the NEO continues to be employed with us through each vesting date. - (6) We determined that as of the date of the grant it was not probable, as defined under applicable accounting guidance, that any of the performance-based vesting conditions for these equity awards would be achieved and assigned a grant date fair value of \$0 in the Grant Date Fair Value of Stock and Option Awards column based on this determination.
+The amounts reported in the 2019 Grants of Plan-Based Awards table for the time- based stock option awards reflect our accounting expense, excluding the effect of estimated forfeitures, and may not represent the amounts our NEOs will actually realize from the awards.
+Whether, and to what extent, a NEO realizes value will depend on our actual operating performance, stock price fluctuations and the NEO's continued employment. - (5) The time-based portion of the option awards vest as to 25% of the shares on the first anniversary of the grant date and as to the remaining shares ratably at the end of each three-month period thereafter over the following thirty-six months, assuming the NEO continues to be employed with us through each vesting date. - (6) The performance-based awards granted in February 2019 were split equally into three performance-based vesting conditions.
+As of the grant date, only one of the three vesting conditions was considered probable, as defined under applicable accounting guidance, while the remaining two vesting conditions were not considered probable of vesting and were therefore assigned a grant date fair value of \$0 in the Grant Date Fair Value of Stock and Option Awards column based on this determination. - (7) Amount represents the modification date value of time-based stock options reflecting the incremental fair value recognized for stock options that will continue to vest through August 12, 2020 as a result of the modification in July 2019 pursuant to Mr. Soni's separation agreement.
+See Note 3 to the Summary Compensation table above for additional information.
+Under the applicable accounting guidance, compensation cost to be recognized for equity awards that vest only as a result of a modification is based on the modification date value instead of the grant date fair value.